WatermelonCO/sftp-downloader/README.md

 - `--port`: the port number of the SFTP server (default: 22)
 - `--username`: the username for the SFTP server (default: anonymous)
 - `--keyfile`: the path to the private key file for the SFTP server (default: None)
+- `--local-mode`: if set, it will copy files instead of connecting to sftp.

 ## License